 |

-UniFusion: Vision-Language Model as Unified Encoder for Image Generation
+UniFusion: Vision-Language Model as Unified Encoder for Image Generation and Editing

 Yu-Teng Li,